Air Fryer Potato Wedges [Homemade]

 • 1 1/2 pounds russet potatoes

-• 1 tablespoon avocado oil, see notes
+• 1 tablespoon avocado oil, or other oil of choice

 • 1/2 teaspoon salt, more to taste